coqui-ai/TTS/README.md

   "embedding_size": 256,
   "text_cleaner": "english_cleaners",

-  "epochs": 200,
+  "epochs": 1000,
   "lr": 0.002,
   "warmup_steps": 4000,
   "batch_size": 32,
   "eval_batch_size":32,
   "r": 5,
-  "mk": 0.0,  // guidede attention loss weight. if 0 no use "priority_freq": true,  // freq range emphasis

   "griffin_lim_iters": 60,
-  "power": 1.2,
+  "power": 1.5,

-  "dataset": "TWEB",
-  "meta_file_train": "transcript_train.txt",
-  "meta_file_val": "transcript_val.txt",
+  "num_loader_workers": 8,

+  "checkpoint": true,
+  "save_step": 376,
-  "data_path": "/data/shared/BibleSpeech/",
+  "data_path": "/my/training/data/path",
   "min_seq_len": 0,
-  "num_loader_workers": 8,

-  "checkpoint": true,  // if save checkpoint per save_step "save_step": 200,
-  "output_path": "/path/to/my_experiment",
+  "output_path": "/my/experiment/folder/path"
 }

 ```

 ## Testing
-Best way to test your pretrained network is to use the Notebook under ```notebooks``` folder.
+Best way to test your pretrained network is to use Notebooks under ```notebooks``` folder.

 ## Contribution
 Any kind of contribution is highly welcome as we are propelled by the open-source spirit.
-If you like to add or edit things in code, please also consider to write tests to verify your segment so that we can be sure things are on the track as this repo gets bigger.
+If you like to add or edit things in code, please also consider to write tests to verify your segment so that we can be sure things are on track as this repo gets bigger.

 ## TODO
 Checkout issues and Project field.